 1. Is it legal to remotely unlock a Samsung phone?

-Yes, unlocking a Samsung device remotely is legal as long as you are the owner.
-The official tools like SmartThings Find and Google Find My Mobile are ideal for screen unlock, while DroidKit online FRP removal tool is perfect for FRP removal.
-You can choose your preferred one according to your lock status.
+Yes, unlocking a Samsung device remotely is legal as long as you are the rightful owner.
+Official tools like SmartThings Find and Google Find My Mobile are suitable for screen unlocking, while software solutions like DroidKit can be used for FRP removal.
+You can choose the most appropriate method based on your specific lock situation.

 2. Do all Samsung phones support remote unlock?